itkhanz/REST-Assured-API-Testing/RESTAssured-OC/README.md

 * We can use the `@DataProvider` from TestNG to perform different validations and run multiple test cases using same POJO class.
 > Note: You need to have at least 1 team workspace in order to create another one.
 Sorry to disturb you.

+* Example solution for the assignment to serialize and deserialize the JSONPlaceholder API using POJO classes is in `AssignmentPojoTest` where we created 3 nested pojo classes to pass the request and get response in POJO.
 *

 ### Jackson Annotations